Ride St. Lawrence River From Kingston to Brockville…

 Pick Your Day for 1000 Islands Sea Doo Tour…

-Wind was relatively calm for our two days of Sea Doo riding.
+Wind was relatively calm for our two days of jet ski riding.
 Surface conditions ranged from mild chop in the open to dead calm in protected areas.
 We did encounter prevailing turbulence caused by powerful undercurrents as the river narrows at the Ivy Lea – Thousand Islands International Bridge to the U.S. near Rockport.
 A similar phenomenon also happened in the wake of several huge freighters using the Seaway channel.
 But neither of these occurrences affected our very stable Sea-Doo watercraft.
-That said, I wouldn’t recommend venturing out on a Sea Doo ride, especially in open areas, if winds are strong.
+That said, I wouldn’t recommend venturing out on a personal watercraft ride, especially in open areas, if winds are strong.

 Where We Stayed for 1000 Islands Sea Doo Tour…